weiran-aitech/shift_schedule/README.md

      - F-slot：22:00-02:00（6 employees required)
    - Every day, 5 shifts are arranged as shown in the table below:
   ![image](https://user-images.githubusercontent.com/84350533/183245697-5dc5c5ad-f774-49d1-93ca-512be6bbd809.png)
-   - Every day, each employee works at most one shift.
+   - Every day, no employee works more than one shift.
    - Each employee takes two days off in the 7-day period.
    - Number of shifts are evenly assigned to employees
    - Shifts taken by each employee are spaced by at least 24 hours.